-- In March 2021, US Wind filed interconnection applications for additional development associated with the Momentum Wind project.
-The US Wind Momentum Wind related PJM Queue Positions are AG2-347 (for 448.8 MW) and AG2-348 (for 897.6 MW) interconnecting at the Indian River substation. - BOEM approved the Metocean Buoy SAP on May 5, 2021, and the Metocean Buoy was deployed May 19, 2021. - From April 2021 to May 2022, US Wind conducted an HRG survey of the complete Lease area and alternate export cable routes in the Atlantic, including shallow geotechnical explorations and benthic survey of the alternate export cable routes. - Throughout the process to date, US Wind engaged stakeholder and maritime communities on the Eastern Shore, Baltimore, and Ocean City, Maryland, as well as state and federal agencies and tribal representatives as summarized in Appendix I-I and II-L2.
+- In March 2021, US Wind filed interconnection applications for additional development associated with the Momentum Wind project and future development in the Lease area.
+The US Wind related PJM Queue Positions are AG2-347 (for 448.8 MW) and AG2-348 (for 897.6 MW) interconnecting at the Indian River substation. - BOEM approved the Metocean Buoy SAP on May 5, 2021, and the Metocean Buoy was deployed May 19, 2021. - From April 2021 to May 2022, US Wind conducted an HRG survey of the complete Lease area and alternate export cable routes in the Atlantic, including shallow geotechnical explorations and benthic survey of the alternate export cable routes. - From May 2022 to September 2022, US conducted an HRG survey of Onshore Export Cable Corridor 1 in Indian River Bay, as well as benthic survey, geotechnical surveys, and a shellfish density survey. - From September 2022 to March 2023, US Wind conducted nearshore geotechnical surveys in Delaware state waters in the Atlantic Ocean in the vicinity of landing locations for Offshore Export Cables, and in Onshore Export Cable Corridor 1 in Indian River Bay. - In May 2023, US Wind, PJM, and Delmarva (the parties to the existing MarWin Interconnection Agreement) executed an amended ISA to reflect a MarWin 2025 COD, and correspondingly shift the project timelines formally to 2025. - In June 2023, US Wind, PJM, and Delmarva executed the AF1-007 ISA, to also reflect the 2025 COD and issued to supersede the AB1-056 ISA, such that the AF1-007 ISA now reflects the 247.8 MW and 7.3 MW under a single agreement. - Throughout the process to date, US Wind engaged stakeholder and maritime communities on the Eastern Shore, Baltimore, and Ocean City, Maryland, as well as state and federal agencies and tribal representatives as summarized in Appendix I-I and II-L2.
+US Wind conducts extensive outreach to Minority Business Enterprises in Maryland and the Eastern Shore described in Volume II Section 17.

 In addition to these preliminary site assessment efforts under the Lease, US Wind also engaged in the OREC solicitation process under state law.
-Maryland passed the Maryland Offshore Wind Energy Act (the Act) in 2013, which paved the way for offshore wind development in the state.11 The Act encouraged development by amending the state's Renewable Portfolio Standard (RPS) to include offshore wind projects located between 16 and 48 km (10 and 30 miles) off Maryland's coast and by providing financial support for projects in the form of Offshore Wind Renewable Energy Credits (OREC).
+Maryland passed the Maryland Offshore Wind Energy Act (the Act) in 2013, which paved the way for offshore wind development in the state.
+The Act encouraged development by amending the state's Renewable Portfolio Standard (RPS) to include offshore wind projects located between 16 and 48 km (10 and 30 miles) off Maryland's coast and by providing financial support for projects in the form of Offshore Wind Renewable Energy Credits (OREC).

 US Wind submitted an application for approval of an offshore wind project and ORECs to the Maryland Public Service Commission (PSC) in February of 2016.
-On May 11, 2017, the PSC found that US Wind satisfied the requirements enumerated in PUA § 7-704.1(e) to be a Qualified Offshore Wind Project pursuant to PUA § 7-701(k).12 Following this approval, US Wind was authorized to sell up to 913,845 ORECs per year produced by its Qualified Offshore Wind Project, for a duration of 20 years.
+On May 11, 2017, the PSC found that US Wind satisfied the requirements enumerated in PUA § 7-704.1(e) to be a Qualified Offshore Wind Project pursuant to PUA § 7-701(k).
+Following this approval, US Wind was authorized to sell up to 913,845 ORECs per year produced by its Qualified Offshore Wind Project, for a duration of 20 years.